ThePooN/bancho.js/README.md

 # Disclaimer

-The osu! staff *tolerates* running bots on your own osu! account, however you aren't allowed to create a dedicated osu! account to your bot without acknowledging the staff. **Any attempt to do so will be considered multi-accounting, which is against the osu!
+Running an IRC bot on your osu! account for development purposes is fine, however once it enters production, it is advised to [contact the osu! staff](mailto:contact@ppy.sh) to detail the purpose of your bot and get authorization.
+Keep in mind you aren't allowed to create a dedicated osu! account to your bot neither. **Any attempt to do so without authorization from the staff will be considered multi-accounting, which is against the osu!
 Terms of Use.**
-I highly recommended you to get in touch with peppy when hosting a public bot.
-If your bot is recognized by the staff, you'll get higher (and known!) rate limits dedicated to chat bots.
+Also, if the osu! staff gave you their agreement, you may be eligible to higher (and known!) rate limits dedicated to chat bots.
+See [the client options documentation](https://bancho.js.org/global.html#BanchoClientOptions__anchor) for details on how to use them with the library.
-Normal accounts have undisclosed rate limits.
-This library, by default, uses limits that are somewhat tested on user accounts but there's no guarantee provided.
+osu! accounts by default have undisclosed rate limits.
+Therefore, this library uses by default limits that are somewhat tested on user accounts but there's no guarantee provided.
 The test suite should always run fine though.

 # Getting Started